 As many of you know, there are two categories of employees when it comes to their pension/lump-sum options.
 Those who were born before 1958 and hired before 1998, they take 95% of the quarterly average of the 30-year Treasury Rates, these individuals are given the title of “Grandfathered” category.
-For those who born after 1957 or hired after 1997, they use a combination of short term, intermediate term, and long term corporate bond rates, and as you could guess, these individuals are considered “Non-grandfathered.”
+For those who were born after 1957 or hired after 1997, they use a combination of short term, intermediate term, and long term corporate bond rates, and as you could guess, these individuals are considered “Non-grandfathered.”

-For the grandfathered individuals, we know that the discount factor for the 4th quarter of 2018 will be 3.00% based on the past performance of the 30-year Treasury rates.
-This is a .25% increase over what the discount factor was in the 3rd quarter of 2018.
+For the grandfathered individuals, we know that the discount factor for the 1st quarter of 2019 will be 3.00% based on the past performance of the 30-year Treasury rates.
+This is equal to what the discount factor was in the 4th quarter of 2018.
 The question is, where do we go from here?
 If we had to make a projection on 30 year yields in the short-term, rates are likely to remain volatile as headline risk continues to influence markets, especially on light summer volumes.
 However, in the medium to longer-term, macroeconomic fundamentals point to higher rates as “transitory” factors should pass, global economies gain further strength and global central banks taper accommodations.

 Just as a little extra data, here is the ExxonMobil Discount factor for the grandfathered category going back to 2011:

 For those in the “nongrandfathered” category, it is difficult to easily see the overall impact when short term rates are moving at different speeds, or even different directions.
 To address this, we estimate an equivalent “single rate” that makes comparison easier.
-In summary, there is a large rise in the discount rates for “nongrandfathered” category from first quarter to fourth quarter of about .70 to .75 basis points.
-Fortunately, we have seen the segmented rates starting to slow between fourth quarter 2018 and first quarter 2019.
+In summary, there is a large rise in the discount rates for “nongrandfathered” category from first quarter to second quarter of about .16 to .17 basis points.

 The pension/lump sum conversation is just one part of any household’s financial plan.
 We encourage all to review this in conjunction with their financial advisor.
 Please feel free to reach out if you have any questions.